TheTempest1610/Mythos/docs/ui/input-controls.md

 Gameplay clicks pass through `GameplayStateBase`, which finds clickable entities under the viewport and forwards input into the simulation.

+Mythos target selection uses input polling rather than replacing the stock melee click path. `CombatTargetClickSystem` watches `EngineKeyFunctions.Use`, edge-detects Up to Down, converts mouse screen position to map coordinates, asks `GameplayStateBase.GetClickedEntity`, validates the target, and raises `SelectCombatTargetEvent` predictively.
+Stock melee still runs if the same click also qualifies as an attack.

 ## Customization Levers

 - Change default controls in `Resources/keybinds.yml`.